lue-bird/elm-state-interface/README.md

 The "state" is everything your app knows internally.
 Here it's the counter number, starting at 0.

-We build the interface to the outside world (html, audio, console logs, ...) based on our current state.
+We build the interface to the outside world (html, audio, console logs, server communication, ...) based on our current state.
 In our example, this function has the type
 ```elm
 interface : Int -> Interface Int